jasonbayton/11ty/_src/projects/package-search/support/enable-package-sync.md

 All of the heavy lifting is done by the PING service, this consumes little to no additional battery and a fraction of data.

 PING checks for application updates roughly every 8 hours, but only queries packages that haven't been checked within the last 24 hours; so typically within a day of updating on Google Play, the warning will become visible if the application hasn't updated already.

+## Limitations

+1. Limited support for beta version codes.
+PACKAGE SEARCH compares all version codes to that provided by PING, however PING does not (yet) resolve version codes in the beta/open testing channel.
+Apps in Beta may report an update is available on Google Play and can be ignored.